ahme-mahmoud/ahme-mahmoud/README.md

 ## 👨‍💻 About Me

-Cybersecurity student with hands-on experience in penetration testing and vulnerability assessment.
+Cybersecurity student with hands-on experience in **penetration testing** and **vulnerability assessment**.
-Focused on web and API security, with practical experience identifying vulnerabilities and analyzing security events.
+Focused on **web and API security**, with practical experience identifying vulnerabilities and analyzing security events.
-Building AI-driven solutions for intrusion and anomaly detection to enhance security analysis.
+Building **AI-driven solutions** for intrusion and anomaly detection to enhance security analysis.
----

 ## 🔗 Connect With Me